igmoweb/mac-setup/README.md

 - Send to Kindle for Google Chrome.
 - Web Developer: I don't use it often but it has some features that I use from time to time.
 - ZenHub for GitHub: To  manage projects inside GitHub.
+- Notion: Save things into a Notion page

 ## Shell